 Too much of a good thing

-The Science News’ article, Making Nuanced Memories, shows the ‘better’ bias in regards to memory from another angle.
-The better our memory, the better we can discern things more keenly.
-I suppose we place such a high value on memory because it is the main thing that give us a competitive edge on this planet.
+The Science News’ article, Making Nuanced Memories, offers another angle to illustrate the common bias of ‘better’ in regards to memory.
+It points out that the better our memory, the keener we can discern things.
+I suppose we place such a high value on memory because it gives us an extraordinarily competitive edge on this planet.
 Here again we may have a case of accurate fact, erroneous interpretation.
-It is not easy to realize when we have reached the tipping point of “too much of a good thing”.
+It is not easy to realize when we have reached a ‘too much of a good thing’ tipping point.
 Perhaps our attraction to alcohol comes from a need to turn down memory’s glare.

 “We are closer to understanding how memories are truly formed and stored in the brain,” says Craig Stark, director of the Center for the Neurobiology of Learning and Memory at the University of California, Irvine.
 “If we want to try to help get better memories, we’d darn well better know how the system works.”